abouomer/hello_world/README.md

 # hello_world
 my start
-I have got online coarse in python so i aim to improve my skills
+I have got online course in python so i aim to improve my skills